wmhilton-stoplight/platform-docs/3.-design/api-design-editor.md

   - **Publish**: When the project isn't connected to a repository, shows when at least one change has been made in the project.
   - **Commit and Publish**: When the project is connection to a repository, shows when at least one change has been made in the project.
   - **Discard**: Once changes are made to a project, select the down arrow to discard them.
-  > For web project, discarding impacts unpublished changes made by all users and not just the user performing the discard.
+  > For web projects, discarding impacts unpublished changes made by all users and not just the user performing the discard.

 **Project Name**: Shows the name of the current project.
 The version is shown for Stoplight projects.
 For projects connected to a repository, the name of the current branch is shown.
 Select the down arrow to pull changes into your project or to switch branches.